TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Menuobjsectionindex/Index.rst

 [menuObj].sectionIndex
 ^^^^^^^^^^^^^^^^^^^^^^

 This is a property that all menuObj's share.
-If it's set, then the menu will not consist of links to pages on the "next level" but rather links to the parent page to the menu, but in addition "#"-links to the cObjects rendered on the page.
-In other words, the menu items will be links to the content elements (with colPos=0!) on the page.
-A section index.
+If it is set, then the menu will not consist of links to pages on the "next level" but rather of links to the parent page to the menu, but in addition "#"-links to the cObjects rendered on the page.
+In other words, the menu items will be a section index with links to the content elements on the page (by default with colPos=0!).

 .sectionIndex = [boolean]